lucianpls/mod_retile/README.md

   - Optional, WMS style bounding box, defaults to 0 to 1 in both x and y.
 Floating point using decimal dot format, comma separated

 # Directives only in the reproject configuration file

-## SourcePath filepath
-  - Mandatory, the location of the tile source, up to the numerical arguments, as a local web path suitable for a subrequest

-## SourcePostfix string
-  - Optional, a literal string that gets appended to the source URL tile requests

 ## EmptyTile size offset filename
   - Size is required, Offset defaults to zero and filename defaults to sourcepath